lecy/wells-dubois-protocol/index.md

 These examples demonstrate how much information is unintentionally encoded in data.
 Amazon did not anticipate that gender would permeate all aspects of a candidate’s resume.
 Bansal and Banerjee’s teams were not designing medical imaging techniques that optimize detection of gender or race.
 They simply used archives of eye images or X-rays to demonstrate how powerful machine learning algorithms have become at detecting patterns that are invisible to experts.
 The lesson they demonstrate is that it is an unrealistic assumption that algorithms are not making predictions based on protected classes simply because variables like race, gender, or disability status are not explicitly present in models.
 Identity proxies are ubiquitous.

-**Harms of Identity Proxy Mitigation**: Instead of dropping a category like race from the model, assuming it solves the problem, test for the presence of identity proxies.
+**Identity Proxy Mitigation**: Instead of dropping a category like race from the model, assuming it solves the problem, test for the presence of identity proxies.
 Make race the dependent variable in the model while retaining the other covariates.
 If you can accurately predict race or another protected class with the remaining covariates in your model, identity proxies are present.
 Using predictive models when identity proxies are present violates the spirit of protections afforded to historically disadvantaged classes.
 When relevant to the research, report whether identity proxies can be detected in the data.

 ------------